lowRISC/lowrisc-site/content/docs/ariane-v0.7/tutorial.md

 * Furkan Turan provided the Zedboard patches
 * Philipp Jantscher did the initial tagged memory port to debug-v0.3
 * The Ethernet transceiver library is due to Alex Forencich (http://alexforencich.com/wiki/en/verilog/ethernet/readme).
 The preview version was translated from VHDL written by Philipp Kerling (https://github.com/pkerling/ethernet_mac)
-* Palmer Dabbelt maintained the Linux kernel port to RISCV
+* Palmer Dabbelt maintains the Linux kernel port to RISCV
-* Andrew Waterman and a large team at SiFive developed the Rocket CPU
+* Andrew Waterman and a large team now at SiFive developed the Rocket CPU
 * Manuel Montecelo, Karsten Merker and Aurelien Jarno developed the Debian port to RISCV (https://wiki.debian.org/RISC-V#Creating_a_riscv64_chroot_from_a_merged_repository_with_debootstrap) and all assisted with debugging the bootstrap procedure on LowRISC.
-* Rick Chen and the u-boot team provided the basis of the first stage MMC/SD boot loader
+* Ang Li of Princeton University (angl@princeton.edu) provided the new SD-Card block interface hardware
 * Florian Zaruba and the pulp-platform team at ETH Zurich developed and released the Ariane SystemVerilog core

 ### Other useful sources of information